awslabs/aws-c-common/.changes/README.md

 | in a prior minor line (`A.B.*`) | `.changes/A.B.x/CHANGELOG.md` |
 | exact set for a tag | GitHub Release page for that tag |

-## Directory sort caveat

-Filesystem lex sort places `0.10.x/` before `0.2.x/`.
-The rendered `CHANGELOG.md` files are semver-sorted, so customers never see this — only `ls .changes/` looks out of order.
+> Note: filesystem lex sort places `0.10.x/` before `0.2.x/`.
+The rendered `CHANGELOG.md` files are semver-sorted, so only raw `ls .changes/` looks out of order.